Keller Auditorium

 Oregon Arts Watch

-The Keller Auditorium is Portland’s oldest and largest publicly owned theater building.
-Seating more than 3,000 (depending on the stage configuration), it hosts Broadway touring shows, opera, ballet and more.
-The Keller occupies a downtown city block across the street from the renowned Keller Fountain.
+The Keller Auditorium is Portland’s oldest and largest publicly-owned theater building, hosting over 1,000 performances each year.
+Depending on the stage configuration, it can seat more than 3,000 people for touring Broadway shows, opera, ballet performances and more.
+The Keller occupies a downtown city block across the street from the renowned Keller Fountain Park.

 History of Keller Auditorium

-Keller Auditorium opened on July 4, 1917, as the Public Auditorium, serving both as a concert and events venue and the home of the Oregon Historical Society.
-Much larger in its early days — when its seating capacity was more than 5,000 — the auditorium proved its versatility the very next year when it became a hospital and morgue for victims of the 1918 Spanish flu epidemic.
+Keller Auditorium opened on July 4, 1917, as the Portland Public Auditorium, serving as a concert and events venue and the home of the Oregon Historical Society.
+Much larger in its early days — when its seating capacity was around 5,500 — the auditorium proved its versatility the very next year when it became a hospital and morgue for victims of the 1918 Spanish flu epidemic.

 Performing Arts in Portland